 Our newly published Case Digest provides summaries of a number of recent complaints received by the Office.
 It reflects the varied nature of the cases we deal with and the range of outcomes which can follow either an initial assessment or a full investigation.
 We hope you find it of interest.

 Northern Ireland Public Services Ombudsman Marie Anderson and Irish Ombudsman Peter Tyndall have signed a Memorandum of Understanding to provide for ongoing co-operation on complaints about North-South Implementation Bodies.
-The MoU will ensure that users of the services of these bodies, both north and south of the border, will be able to have complaints investigated … Continue reading Public to benefit from Ombudsmen agreement on complaints about North-South Bodies
+The MoU will ensure that users of the services of these bodies, both north and south of the border, will be able to have complaints investigated efficiently by the appropriate independent Ombudsman.
+The Office of the Ombudsman of Ireland and the … Continue reading Public to benefit from Ombudsmen agreement on complaints about North-South Bodies